JmKopecky/Condelu_Meals/README.md

 TODO:
-* Add ability to rate the restaurant overall, adding a section for this on the home page.
+* Added section appropriate for users to rate the entire site, but pending the backend functionality to process this request.
-* Do something with the gradient on the home page, it wasn't well received by Mrs. James
+  * Add ability to see these ratings in the home page.
 * Add rewards system
 * After all this is done, update work log